lf-edge/ekuiper/docs/en_US/getting_started.md

 ## Run the first rule stream

-XStream rule is composed by a SQL and multiple actions.
-XStream SQL is an easy to use SQL-like language to specify the logic of the rule stream.
+Kuiper rule is composed by a SQL and multiple actions.
+Kuiper SQL is an easy to use SQL-like language to specify the logic of the rule stream.
 By providing the rule through CLI, a rule stream will be created in the rule engine and run continuously.
 The user can then manage the rules through CLI.

-XStream has a lot of built-in functions and extensions available for complex analysis, and you can find more information about the grammer and its functions from the [XStream SQL reference](sqls/overview.md).
+Kuiper has a lot of built-in functions and extensions available for complex analysis, and you can find more information about the grammer and its functions from the [Kuiper SQL reference](sqls/overview.md).

 Let's consider a sample scenario where we are receiving temperature and humidity record from a sensor through MQTT service and we want to issue an alert when the temperature is bigger than 30 degrees celcius in a time window.
-We can write a XStream rule for the above scenario using the following several steps.
+We can write a Kuiper rule for the above scenario using the following several steps.

 ### Prerequisite

-We assume there is already a MQTT broker as the data source of XStream server.
+We assume there is already a MQTT broker as the data source of Kuiper server.
 If you don't have one, EMQX is recommended.
 Please follow the [EMQ Installation Guide](https://docs.emqx.io/broker/v3/en/install.html) to setup a mqtt broker.

-### Start the XStream Engine Server
+### Start the Kuiper Engine Server

-Run bin/server to start the XStream Enginer Server
+Run bin/server to start the Kuiper Server
 ```sh
 $ bin/server
 ```
-You should see a succesul message `Serving Rule server on port 20498`
+You should see a succesul message `Serving Kuiper server on port 20498`

 ### Defining the input stream